 Cyber security engineers are responsible for protecting an organization’s system against advanced persistent threats from the cyberspace.

-Their job description entails a number of functions, including developing and implementing secure network solutions, carrying out assessments and penetration testing, managing audit/intrusion and security technology systems, architecting, and engineering/developing trusted systems into secure systems.
+The cyber security engineer job description entails a number of functions, including developing and implementing secure network solutions, carrying out assessments and penetration testing, managing audit/intrusion and security technology systems, architecting, and engineering/developing trusted systems into secure systems.

 One of the primary duties of a cyber security engineer is to troubleshoot, identify any unauthorized access, and provide solutions in an organization’s system in relation to cyber security.